maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 But of course, manufacturers can't use iron ore, just as apartment-developers can't use house-zoned land.
 And the increased availability of steel makes it cheaper, so manufacturers are actually better off, just as apartment-developers are better off when apartment-zoned land is cheaper.

-# A dogmatic rejection of supply and demand
+# II.
+A dogmatic rejection of supply and demand

 In Condon's worldview, supply and demand cannot explain the housing market:
 >The theory of supply and demand has been undercut by the observed economic reality [...] that no matter how many new housing units a metropolitan area adds, housing prices continue to rise. (p.56)